-Yosemite National Park is easily one of our favorite places in the United States.
-NPS is running a huge campaign next week to inspire people to #findyourpark, and Yosemite is our park.
+Yosemite is easily one of our favorite places in the United States.
 It was the first national park I visited as an adult, and as most firsts go, it will always hold a special place in my heart.
-We’ve even talked about making it our next home for the year after San Diego

 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 All opinions are always our own.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.